 - They are not taking a therapeutic dosage (worse yet, dosing too much)

 - They are using a less effective chemical form or delivery method

 - The supplement is poor quality with excessive fillers and potential allergens and contaminants

 - There are better alternatives, sometimes cheaper as well

-I do think supplements are largely beneficial and I will use them on myself as the need arises and most certainly with patients who I feel could use the support.
+I do think supplements can be beneficial and I will use them on myself as the need arises, and most certainly with patients who I feel could use the support.
 The main instances in which I do this are to:

 - Support the body with an irreversible condition: chronic illness takes a systemic toll on the body and I use long-term supplementation in these patients for palliation of symptoms, to support weakened or dysfunctional systems that are part of the illness or consequences of it, or to replace nutrients that are more quickly depleted in the chronic disease state and by the pharmaceuticals often involved to treat it.

 - Support of a long-term issue: in most cases, the longer an issue has existed the longer the road to recovery will be.
 I use supplements short-term in these cases as treatment and/or to provide support to the body and help with symptoms while we work on the longer-term foundational pieces that will help set them up to no longer depend on these supplements in the future.

 - Correct malnourishment or overt/borderline deficient states: this may occur due to a chronic illness, older age, lack of dietary intake, increased need (e.g. pregnancy), increased elimination states (diarrhea, heavy perspiration, blood loss, etc.), treatments such as chemotherapy, or, at times, genetic SNPs that make it more difficult for some to maintain certain nutrient levels.
 Many medications also deplete our nutrient status by either directly disrupting absorption or indirectly by increasing the demand for these nutrients in the metabolism of the drug.